 Basic Training: Vendors Who Want to Bind Your Heirs

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »It's bad enough that the fine print in agreements often comes in microscopic font.
+Opinions expressed by Entrepreneur contributors are their own.It's bad enough that the fine print in agreements often comes in microscopic font.
 But what if your vendors want your heirs to be responsible for your debts?

 Q: I want to sell my product online.
 One of the credit card processors has in their contract a paragraph for me to sign an acknowledgment which will bind my heirs, administrators or representatives, payment upon my demise of any outstanding debts, etc. Is there a particular insurance that I should look into covering such credit card processors' contractual obligations?
 Also is there any comparative spreadsheet for credit card processors' requirements?
 They promise you the world until you're ready to sign but won't let you see the end contract up front . . . all that fine print which you almost have to give away your first born.?